 Partnership

 Selecting the optimal business structure will impact your tax liability.
-Each business structure should follow relevant tax rules.
+Each business structure should comply with the relevant tax rules.
 We recommend consulting tax professionals to determine the right entity type for your freelance business.

 Gather Your Business Information and Documents